chantastic/prompt-guidelines/README.markdown

 ## Destroy Record

-When a user is about to delete, there should be a number of warning signs.
+A user shouldn't be able to easily delete data.
+Put some speed bumps in place.

+Your first line of defence is going to be the Action button.
+It should look pretty ominous.

-#### Button
+#### Action Button

 The button should start with "Delete", "Remove", or the like.
+It should also be `red`.

 ```
 +----------------+
-|  Delete Cathy  |    <- This button should be red
+|  Delete Cathy  |    <- It's red.
 +----------------+
 ```